Catalyst4Change/2fit2lit/README.md

 ## Introduction
 -  Fitness tracker dashboard called FitLit where a user can track all of their activities in once place.
 A user is able to see their daily step goals in comparison to other users.
 They are also able to track sleep habits and water intake in one convenient place.
 - This was our first project reaching out to several APIs to gather and correlate seperate datasets.
 - EDIT - I (Catalyst) have taken the orginal group project and cleaned up the CSS as a personal endeavor.
+I was quite proud of the clean UI.
+I added asymetric corners to the modals to give it a playful vibe.
+The partially-translucent, shadowed boxes give it a sense of depth while emphasizing the background image.
+A photo of the Colorado backcountry taken by own very own [Carissa Gross](https://www.carissagrossphotography.com) inspires the user to get outdoors and be healthy.

 ## Technologies
 - JavaScript